anuraglamsal/currency-classifier-frontend/README.md

   -- done

 * shorten the pulses and keep gap between the pulses.
 Also, I think it's better to give the haptic feedback after the TTS.
 Just put the vibration code below tts.
+  -- done

 * Language choosing toggle.
 You can use "volume down" for this btw.
+  -- done. used volume up because it is easier to take picture using volume down.

 * haptic feedback on/off toggle.
 You can use "power button" for this.
+  -- i don't think i'll do this tbh.

 * do a timeout thing if server doesn't return something after a period of time. - Make the wait-time 20 seconds.
+  --